We Baby Bears

 We Baby Bears is an American animated television series developed by Manny Hernandez for Cartoon Network.
 It is a spin-off prequel of the animated series We Bare Bears, which was created by Daniel Chong.
 Produced by Cartoon Network Studios, it premiered on January 1, 2022.
-On January 31, 2022, the series was renewed for a second season.
+On January 31, 2022, the series was renewed for a second season, which premiered on June 17, 2023.

 Premise

-We Baby Bears follows Grizz, Panda, and Ice Bear as babies searching for a new home in a magical teleporting box.
+We Baby Bears follows Grizz, Panda, and Ice Bear as cubs searching for a new home in a magical teleporting box.